 Lauren grew up in Mendon, MA and attended Holy Cross in Worcester, MA for her undergraduate degree.
 While at Holy Cross she majored in Biology and was the captain of the field hockey team during her senior year.
 Having grown fond of Worcester, Lauren stayed there for both medical school and residency at UMass.
 She is considering both primary care and subspecialty training after residency.
 Outside of medicine, Lauren loves sports, cooking, hiking, movies, skiing, and spending time with her friends and family.

 Katherine grew up in Boston and left Red Sox Nation briefly to attend college at Cornell University in upstate New York.
 While there she majored in English and developed an even stronger dislike of both the Yankees and turn signals.
 She took a year off after college to work at an fMRI lab at McLean Hospital where she studied normal childhood brain development and bipolar disorder.
 While attending UMass Medical School she traveled to Malawi to work with Baylor University's Pediatric HIV Corps.
 Katherine loved UMass so much that she managed to talk her husband into continuing the Worcester-Boston commute so that she could stay here for the wonderful Med/Peds residency!
-She is especially interested in Gastroenterology, specifically IBD, and hopes to pursue a combined fellowship after graduation from residency.
+She will be entering a pediatric GI fellowship at MGH upon graduating from residency.

 Anna grew up in Berkshire County or, as she likes to think of it, the western frontier of Massachusetts.
 After a bucolic childhood she decided to take on the challenge of Beantown where she attended Harvard University, majoring in History of Science.
 At Harvard, she tutored immigrant children in Dorchester.
 With four years of the city life under her belt, she found herself hankering for a new kind of adventure--so she set off for Hickory Flat, Mississippi (population: 500) to find herself and also volunteer at a rural health clinic.
 In addition to learning about the joys and challenges of primary care, she learned a lot about fried catfish, hush puppies, beagle puppies, and the importance of college football.
 Her interest in medicine confirmed, she returned to Massachusetts and worked as an EMT while applying to medical school.
 At UMass Medical School she was involved in the Christian Medical and Dental Association and spent her free time hiking and playing ultimate frisbee.
-She feels very lucky to be staying at UMass for residency where she hopes to continue to explore the many facets of primary care.
+She hopes to continue to explore the many facets of primary care during her residency training.

 Minakshi grew up along the East Coast, but spent most of her adult life in Massachusetts.
 She studied bioinformatics at Wellesley College, where she was also the musical director of an a cappella group.
 After college, she worked at a pharmaceutical company developing “armed” anti-cancer monoclonal antibody therapeutics.
 During medical school at UMass, Minakshi traveled to Guatemala, where she worked to provide healthcare for underserved women and children in remote mountain villages.
 Her love for singing reached a high when she was invited to sing the US and Canadian national anthems at a Red Sox game!
 Outside of medicine, Minakshi enjoys spending time with her husband, singing, traveling, and experiencing new cuisines.
 While interested in a career in primary care, she is excited to see where the world of Med-Peds takes her.